-Now we know better: babies desperately want to hear the sound of your voice and the beating of your heart.
+Now we know better: newborns desperately want to hear the sound of your voice and the beating of your heart.
 They also have a very good sense of smell; just the scent of mommy or daddy is enough to calm their nerves.
 In fact, one study showed that infants who were carried/worn during the day cried and fussed 43% less (overall) and 51% less in the evening hours (4 pm to midnight)1.
 Yes, please!
 Sign me up for that.

-Babywearing is also a practical logistical solution: wearing your baby allows you to go about your day like a normal person.
+Babywearing is also a practical, logistical solution: wearing your baby allows you to go about your day like a normal person.

-In the early days (before your baby can sit unassisted), babywearing is the only practical way to do things like grocery shopping, where you really need your hands free to push a cart.
+In the early days (before your baby can sit unassisted), babywearing is the only practical way to do things like grocery shopping, when you really need your hands free to push a shopping cart.
 Things like getting the mail, walking the dog, going through airport security and boarding a plane, doing housework, or navigating through a crowded street market become infinitely easier with a baby carrier.

 Nay, downright enjoyable!

 As with strollers, all baby carriers aren’t perfect for every situation, so my advice is to decide how you will primarily use the carrier, then go from there.
-Meaning… will you use it for shorter periods of time, for doing things around the house, taking short walks around the neighborhood – OR – will you use it for longer periods of time, like going on long walks or hikes.
-Or both.
+Meaning… will you use it for shorter periods of time (for doing things around the house, taking short walks around the neighborhood) OR will you use it for longer periods of time (like going on long walks or hikes)?
+Or both?

 Speaking of lifestyle, excuse me while I grossly overgeneralize and stereotype people, but I really have noticed that there are two very different types of families out there: the walkers and the drivers.